When Allison Williams appears in “Get Out,” your heart is immediately in your throat.

 Rose says they don’t and that it would never matter anyway, using the 2017 version of “I have lots of black friends” to explain her parents’ enlightened outlook: “They would have voted for Obama a third time if they could have.”

-When the besotted pair arrive upstate, the Armitages are as promised—Dean (Bradley Whitford) is an affable neurosurgeon and Missy (Catherine Keener) is a psychiatrist who helpfully offers to hypnotize Chris to fix his smoking addiction.
-Rose’s brother Jeremy (Caleb Landry Jones) is a more outwardly troubled example of Sothern gothic, always wielding an object he makes horrifying, whether a rocks glass, lacrosse stick or ukulele.
+When the besotted pair arrive upstate, the Armitages are as promised — Dean (Bradley Whitford) is an affable neurosurgeon and Missy (Catherine Keener) is a psychiatrist who helpfully offers to hypnotize Chris to fix his smoking addiction.
+Rose’s brother Jeremy (Caleb Landry Jones) is a more outwardly troubled example of Southern gothic, always wielding an object he makes horrifying, whether a rocks glass, lacrosse stick or ukulele.

-But things aren’t really alarming until we meet the Armitages’ household staff.
-There’s Georgina (Betty Gabriel), who cooks and cleans and Walter (Marcus Henderson), a groundskeeper.
+Things get eyebrow raising when we meet the Armitages’ household staff.
 They are so rigidly servile that they resemble antebellum cyborgs, full of industry and doll-like forced smiles.
-Perhaps because he is the only other African-American male in the vicinity, Chris attempts to codeswitch when he chats with Walter, to learn how the man really feels about his position.
+Perhaps because he is the only other African-American male in the vicinity, Chris attempts to codeswitch when he chats with the butler, to learn how the man really feels about his position.
 It does not go well.
 Chris, unsettled, reports to Rose, “It’s not what he says, it’s how he says it.”

 ‘Get Out’ is showing at the Sonoma 9 Cinemas.
 Rated R. Running time 1:43.
 Visit cinemawest.com.